OpaleRambaud/bwt_tp/README.md

 ## Informations :

-This program allows to align reads with a reference sequence thanks to the Burrows-Wheeler transform.
+This program allows to align reads with a reference sequence by the Burrows-Wheeler transform.

 This program is written in python 3.